maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 }
 ```
 <br />
-Now run the application and authenticate it using the SAFE Authenticator.
+Now run the application and authenticate it using the Safe Authenticator.
 Once you allow the app to access the network, all operations will be performed on the Alpha-2 network.